 Initially, HCI was focusing on funding rehabilitation projects for disabled youth and children in rural India.
 Over the years, we have seen that there is also a huge need in the local community in Canada, especially with regards to children with disability.
 We are addressing these needs with 2 major projects.

 (1.)
 Assisting Children with Disabilities in the Greater Toronto Area (GTA)

-We work with children with disabilities and their families in the GTA, by providing added support towards their rehabilitation and educational needs.
-When a family has a child with a disability, there are many expenses that are not covered by provincial health plans, government support programs such as adaptive devices program or private health insurance.
+We work with families who have children with disabilities, primarily Cerebral Palsy, by providing added support towards their rehabilitation needs.
+When a family has a child with a disability, there are many expenses that are not covered by provincial health plans or private health insurance or government support programs.
 Many families forgo necessary therapy and adaptive devices due to the cost.
 However, we feel that this puts these children at a disadvantage with regards to their future mobility, function and education.
 Therefore, we assist families get the therapy and assistive devices that have been recommended by therapists and doctors, that families can’t afford.

-We provide funding for families in need to assist them with costs of additional private therapy for their children, including physiotherapy, speech therapy and occupational therapy.
-We also provide funding for adaptive equipment such as wheelchairs, adaptive toilets, chairs, walkers and standers.
+We assist families to raise funds for the surgery and rehab costs of additional private therapy for their children, including physiotherapy, speech therapy and occupational therapy as well as for adaptive equipment such as wheelchairs, adaptive toilets, chairs, walkers and standers.
 This in turn empowers these children to becoming more functional, increasing their self-esteem and provides a better future for them.

 (2.)
 Clinical Placement and Volunteer Program for Students and Professionals Across Canada